-If you are taking cough syrup, you should ensure that it does not contain antihistamines, which will actually dry your cervical mucus and make it tougher for you to conceive.
-Avoid exceeding the recommended dosage of cough syrup.
-Avoid medication without consulting a doctor.
+If you do want to take cough syrup, ensure that it does not contain antihistamines, which can dry the cervical mucus and make it tougher for you to conceive.
+Better yet, consult a doctor about other, safer options.
+Avoid taking cough syrup without consulting your doctor.
 Talk to an obstetrician first if you have been trying to get pregnant unsuccessfully for over 10 months.

 Disclaimer: The information given in this article is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
 We urge readers to seek the advice of a physician before trying any remedy mentioned in the article.